anoshqa/ARTEMIS2D/README.md

 3. cd artemis2d (goes to artemis2d folder)
 once you are on the folder
 4. conda create -n artemis2d (suggested name of new environment)
+5. conda install conda-forge::python==3.13.0
-5. pip3 install torch torchvision (for downloading torch on Windows without GPU)
+6. pip3 install torch torchvision (for downloading torch on Windows without GPU)
-6. pip install cellpose
+7. pip install cellpose